koengr/QCforBusiness/_applications/chemistry.md

 The computational problems that chemists care about typically come in two flavours.
-The most studied problem is finding the arrangement of particles that has the lowest possible energy, which we call the *ground state*.
+The most studied problem is finding the arrangement of particles with the lowest possible energy, which we call the *ground state*.
 In nature, we often find a system in (or close to) its ground state.
 In the context of molecules, the atomic nuclei are relatively heavy, while the lightweight electrons move much faster and are more